 The last few years have seen a growth in the number of retailers creating sustainability strategies and publishing their supplier lists – a direct correlation to the rise of conscious consumerism.

 More and more people are now asking: where did my clothes come from?
-They want to know the location in which the items were manufactured in, the processes that took place, the materials that were used and the conditions experienced by the garment workers.
+They want to know where their clothes were manufactured, the processes that took place, the materials that were used and the conditions experienced by the garment workers.

 The clothing industry is the second largest polluter in the world.
 It consumes the equivalent of 32 million Olympic swimming pools of water each year.
 In Cambodia, worker’s wages equate to approximately 50 cents per day.
 It’s not that fashion’s all bad - the fashion industry contributed £32bn billion to the UK economy last year and supported 890,000 jobs.
-But consumers are becoming increasingly concerned over the effect that the fashion industry is having on people and the planet.
+But consumers are increasingly concerned over the effect that the fashion industry is having on people and the planet.
+We've written about how supply chain management can help consumers with a conscience and the near decade-long push towards revolutionising the industry in this blog.

 Resist the urge to buy